K-12 Schools

 Tackling Teasing and Bullying through Bystander Empowerment

-Bullying and teasing behavior effects people of all ages.
-The impact of teasing and bullying leads to negative self-esteem, increased feelings of hopelessness and a problem in both work and academic performance.
+Bullying and teasing behavior affects people of all ages.
+The impact of teasing and bullying leads to negative self-esteem, increased feelings of hopelessness, and problems in both work and academic performance.
 This workshop will explore signs and symptoms of bullying and offer an approach to address this behavior through bystander intervention and empowerment.
 For more information or to schedule a training, contact bethany@dprep.com.

 Talking to Kids About Scary Things: School Shootings, Suicide, and Trauma